 With all of this being said, let us take a look at how we can utilize this profound wisdom in everyday life to bring about balance and healing while improving physical beauty.
 Below are the specific areas of the face and their corresponding internal organ systems.
 We also cover what negatively affects these areas, what each condition represents, and how to balance them.

 • Forehead – Small Intestine/Nervous System: The intestines are majorly influenced by our nervous system, in fact, our CNS determines digestive function.
 Deep horizontal lines across the forehead can indicate an overactive nervous system and poor intestinal health.
 It may specifically indicate leaky gut, SIBO, or a bacterial imbalance.
 Stress, work, and physical activity are Yang, which is the sympathetic nervous system.
-Therefore, you want to ensure you balance these with Yin activities like mediation, rest, relaxation, play and sleep.
+Therefore, you want to ensure you balance these with Yin activities like meditation, rest, relaxation, play, and sleep.
 Other causes of problems here include poor food choices, particularly foods that feed pathogens like refined sugar and carbs but also any form of stress, alcohol consumption, and lack of time spent in Nature.
 Nourish this area by eating prebiotic and probiotic foods like raw cacao, colorful veggies, and sauerkraut.
 Also by chewing more thoroughly, eating only when relaxed, taking probiotics and digestive enzymes with meals, taking bone broth, collagen and glutamine to heal the small intestine and practicing yoga or Qi Gong to activate the parasympathetic Yin state.

 • Forehead Corners – Kidney/Bladder: The corners of the forehead, by the temples, represent the Kidney and Bladder system.
 Grooves, lines, growths of progressive acne in this area indicates issues with the Kidney organ system.
 The kidneys are damaged by chronic fear and stress response (being overly reactive).
 Also, sugar, medications, chronic infections, inflammation and any excessive behavior weakens these glands.
 Take proactive steps to support the kidneys including decreasing stress, consuming healthy amounts of fluids (spring water, raw coconut water, herbal tea), get adequate rest, and utilize herbs like Lycium, parsley, Chanca Peidra and He Shou Wu.

-• Between the Eyebrows – Liver: The liver rules detoxification, digestion and the emotions.
+• Between the Eyebrows – Liver: The liver rules detoxification, digestion, and the emotions.
 If the body is overburdened with toxins, hard to digest processed foods and negative emotions, it shows up in this area.
 Also, each organ system has a corresponding emotion, for the liver it is anger.
 Perhaps this is why chronically angry and frustrated people are more likely to have a deep groove in their forehead between the eyes.
 Also, the liver is connected most strongly to the skin – vernally speaking, any skin issues indicate a liver imbalance so caring for your skin also helps the liver.
 Therefore, when decreasing your toxic intake, be sure to swap any toxic skincare products for organic, natural ones.
 To remedy this, care for your liver with foods and herbs like turmeric, leafy greens, bitters and healthy amounts of clean protein.
 Also, learn to relax, let go of chronic angry thoughts.
 Decrease your overall toxic load, meditate, take walks in nature, and do not take life too seriously.

 • Eyebrows/Under Eye – Kidney/Adrenal: The kidney system is ruled by the water element; it manages all fluid within the body.
-It is also responsible for our stress response – when the body is dehydrated from poor habits or high stress, it adversely affects the kidneys and shows in the form of under-eye bags, dark circles, puffiness, or inflammatory issues around the eye brow ridge.
-Generally speaking, your eye brows should be darker than the hair on your head; if not, it could indicate a weak kidney system.
+It is also responsible for our stress response – when the body is dehydrated from poor habits or high stress, it adversely affects the kidneys and shows in the form of under-eye bags, dark circles, puffiness, or inflammatory issues around the eyebrow ridge.
+Generally speaking, your eyebrows should be darker than the hair on your head; if not, it could indicate a weak kidney system.
 To improve these issues, drink enough quality water – sip it throughout the day and do not chug water as it dilutes the kidneys.
 Also, stay away from sugar and excess caffeine, along with refined salt as these weaken the kidneys.
 Eat mineral rich foods, get good sleep and handle your emotional stress responses.

 • Nose – Heart: Issues with the nose indicate problems with the heart.
 The left side of the nose corresponds to the left side of your heart, and vice versa.
 The whole area tells us a lot about the condition of the heart.
-Blackheads mean heart congestion, redness indicates blood sugar/blood pressure issues from excess alcohol, sugar and processed foods.
+Blackheads mean heart congestion, redness indicates blood sugar/blood pressure issues from excess alcohol, sugar, and processed foods.
 Anger, grief, and stubbornness all damage the heart.
 You can help the heart by opening your heart emotionally, forgiving, and being willing to understand others.
 Also, improve cholesterol levels by lowering sugar and refined carb intake and eat healthier cholesterol.
-You can lower inflammation with omega-3 fatty acid foods like anchovy, sardines and cod liver oil.
+You can lower inflammation with omega-3 fatty acid foods like anchovy, sardines, and cod liver oil.
 Great herbs for the heart include Reishi, Pearl and White Peony.

 • Mouth/Chin – Colon/Stomach: Any issues with or around the mouth may indicate a problem with the colon and stomach.
-Ulcers in the mouth for example may indicate the same toxic heat in the stomach or stomach ulcers.
+Ulcers in the mouth, for example, may indicate the same toxic heat in the stomach or stomach ulcers.
 The colon is obviously closely connected to the stomach as a major organ in the digestive system – it only makes sense that if things in the stomach are off, the colon will be affected.
 According to TCM, the most common issue that occurs in the stomach is one of dampness.
 Dampness is caused by prolonged periods of excess heat, interestingly enough caused by excess raw or cold foods.
 Because the stomach has to “heat” up our food to match our internal body temperature, when we eat strictly raw or cold foods, the stomach has to drive up HCL production to warm it up, eventually burning the stomach out, leading to dampness.
 Once an issue of dampness arises, there is often mucus in the colon, yeast and fungal infections and general poor digestive health.
 Eating too many raw foods or also too many sweet foods can cause problems in this area.
 If you have a dry mouth or lips, this might indicate a dryness issue in the body, which is the stage between excess heat and dampness.
 Before matters get worse, seek balance in your diet.
 Eat mostly warm, lightly cooked foods, which promote healthy HCL production and manage dryness and dampness.
 You can also remedy these issues with demulcent fiber like chia, marshmallow, slippery elm, and aloe vera.

 • Cheeks – Stomach/Spleen: The Stomach and spleen work together to extract Qi from food, they rule digestion.
 The cheeks are close to the mouth, so much of what applies to the mouth can be applied here.
-The difference being that more often than not, issues of excess heat show up primarily on this area.
+The difference is that more often than not, issues of excess heat show up primarily on this area.
 When the cheeks are red, it is an indication that the stomach is experiencing inflammation.
 However, there are a few imbalances that can occur in this area.
 Most can be remedied by mastering the emotions and surprisingly by drinking enough fluid (only between meals 1-2 hours after eating and 15 minutes prior).
 The stomach system is the origin of fluids and requires an abundance of fluids, so do not underestimate the importance of good hydration!

 In closing, the secret to true beauty comes from within: emotionally, mentally and physically.
 There is truly no beauty treatment that compares to good health, a good heart and a clear mind.
 If you desire real beauty, then ultimately, the goal is total wellness.